eberban/eberban/books/reference_en/src/intro/morpho.md

 Borrowings must end in a vowel which can be followed by a sonorant.
-In written media it must be followed by a space or word boundary marker, while in speech the last vowel must be stressed.
+In written media it must be followed by a space or word boundary marker, while in speech the penultimate vowel must be stressed.

 > **Remark:** If you are familiar with Lojban, you may view particles as
 > analogous to cmavo, roots to gismu, compounds to lujvo and borrowings to